Herwig9820/Justina_interpreter/README.md

 # Programming
-*	Write program functions with mandatory and optional parameters, accepting scalar and array arguments.
-When calling a function, variables (including arrays) are passed by reference.
-Constants and results of expressions are passed by value.
+* Write program functions with both mandatory and optional parameters that accept scalar and array arguments.
+When calling a function, variables (including arrays) are passed by reference, while constants and the results of expressions are passed by value.
-*	Variables or constants declared within a program are either global (accessible throughout the Justina program), local (accessible within a Justina function) or static (accessible within one Justina function, value preserved between calls)
+* Variables or constants declared within a program can be global (accessible throughout the Justina program), local (accessible only within a Justina function), or static (accessible within one Justina function, with the value preserved between calls).
-*	Variables not declared within a program but by a user from the command line, are called user variables (or user constants)
+* Variables not declared within a program but by a user from the command line are called user variables (or user constants).
-*	Programs have access to user variables and users have access to global program variables (from the command line.
+* Programs have access to user variables, and users have access to global program variables from the command line.
 User variables preserve their values when a program is cleared or another program is loaded.
 * Parsing and execution errors are clearly indicated, with error numbers identifying the nature of the error.
-*	Error trapping: if enabled, an error will not terminate a program, instead the error can be handled in code (either in the procedure where the error occurred or in a 'caller' procedure).
-It’s even possible to trap an error in the command line
+* Error trapping, if enabled, ensures that an error will not terminate a program; instead, the error can be handled in code (either in the procedure where the error occurred or in a ‘caller’ procedure).
+It’s even possible to trap an error in the command line.
+* If Justina program files are available on an SD card (assuming an SD card board is connected), they can be directly read and parsed from there.
+Alternatively, your computer can send Justina program files to an Arduino, provided you use a Terminal app that can send files (the Arduino IDE does not provide that functionality; however, a very good—and free—choice is YAT Terminal).

 # Justina program editing
 You can use any text editor to write and edit your programs.
 But you might consider using Notepad++ as text editor, because a specific 'User Defined Language' (UDL) file for Justina is available to provide Justina syntax highlighting.